p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ```
    ![](Images/mjv2-10.png)

-   > **Note:** If you see acme-fitness home page displayed as below, then congratulations.
-Your frontend app and its corresponding route in SCG are configured correctly and deployed successfully.
+   > **Note:** If you see acme-fitness home page displayed as below, then it means that your frontend app and its corresponding route in SCG are configured correctly and deployed successfully.
 Explore the application, but notice that not everything is functioning yet.
 Continue on to next section to configure the rest of the functionality.

    ![](Images/acme-fitness-homepage.png)